spencer-shadley/completed-class/17-NoSQL/supplemental/Installing-MongoDB.md

 If you don't see any output from the command above, try restarting the service with `brew services restart mongodb-community`.

-If you are still encountering issues starting mongod, please ask for assistance from one of the TAs or the instructor.
+If you are still encountering issues starting mongod, please ask for assistance in `#help-queue` or `#ask-the-class`.